British officers | RN | RNR | RM | WRNS | home

 -

-served in Landing Craft, Motor Launches and possibly even Motor Torpedo Boats (Hamble, Hove, Ardrishaig [HMS Seahawk], Mediterranean & India:
+served in Landing Craft and Motor Launches (Hamble, Hove, Ardrishaig [HMS Seahawk], Mediterranean & India:

 Farmer and then entrepreneur.